 Who We Are

 The Knights of Columbus is a Catholic men's fraternal organization that was formed originally to provide insurance for widows and orphans of deceased members.
 Since its founding, the scope of the organization has increased to include raising funds for charitable works, supporting vocations, scholarships, and being active in promoting Catholic values, such as the right to life.
-Knights from the Church of Our Lady Immaculate form the majority of the membership of Council 1507, one of the oldest councils in Canada, which recently celebrated its 100th year anniversary.
+Knights from the Basilica of Our Lady Immaculate form the majority of the membership of Council 1507, one of the oldest councils in Canada, which recently celebrated its 100th year anniversary.

 These are exciting times for the Council; a time of change, and a time of new opportunity.
 The building that was home to the Council for many years on Lewis Road was sold this summer for close to $1 million, which means that the Council will now be in a better position to fund charitable activities which are aligned with the Knight's values and mission.